yuk7/crext/README.md

 # crext
 [Download](https://github.com/yuk7/crext/releases/latest)

-This tool is command-line ext partition/img file reader for windows.
+This tool is command-line ext partition reader for windows.

+It can read and copy files from Ext2/Ext3/Ext4 partitions of Physical HDD/Disk image files.
+(Now support MBR only)

-**Attention:This tool is test version.**
+**Attention:This tool is now developing and testing.**

-**Command-line options and many functions will be changed.**
+**Many command-line options and functions will be changed.**

 ##Usage
 ```dos